diku-dk/ap-e2024-pub/week6/README.md

 1. Extend `SPCState` with a field tracking the currently running job, which must contain a `JobId` and a `ThreadId`.

-2. Extend `SPCMsg` with a message that is sent a job thread when its job is done.
+2. Extend `SPCMsg` with a message that is sent by a job thread when its job is done.

 3. Define a function with signature `schedule :: SPCM ()`.
-When `schedule` is executed, it checks whether a not is *not* currently running, and if there are any *pending* jobs.
+When `schedule` is executed, it checks whether a job is *not* currently running, and if there are any *pending* jobs.
 If so, it launches a thread as discussed above and updates the SPC state appropriately.